kvutien/kvutien.github.io/index.md

 The long term advantages come when more humanitarians join Machu Picchu, leveraging the networking effect
 * Shared data with other organizations
-* Synergy in the Cash & Voucher Assistance programs
+* Synergy among the Cash & Voucher Assistance programs
-* Synergy of work on the same villages or camps.
+* Synergy of work on the same villages or camps

-### What are the next steps?
-To be done
+* Attraction of commercial operators in the food and agro industry

 # Placeholder: Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kvutien/kvutien.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.